 First let me say that even at this bar’s relatively low tensile strength rating of 130,000 PSI, the OB-86B is plenty strong for the masses.
 Not as many people as we’d like to think can squat over 350 or bench over 225.
-However, in the interest of safety and not wasting money, it must be mentioned that there is no way that this bar can handle the 1000-pounds that it claims without deforming.
+However, in the interest of safety and not wasting cash, it must be mentioned that there is no way that this bar can handle the 1000-pounds that it claims without deforming.
 It may take going over 1000-pounds to snap the bar in two, but it will bend well before that.
-Matter of fact, there are many reported instances of this bar failing to manage even 50-60% of that max without bending.
+Matter of fact, there are many reported instances of this product failing to manage even 50-60% of that max without bending.

-Fortunately; as I hinted at above; the target demographic for this bar isn’t going to put anywhere near that much weight on it.
+Fortunately; as I hinted at above; the target demographic for this bar isn’t going to put that much weight on it.
 We could effectively call this bar a 500-pound max bar and it wouldn’t change much.
 Just understand though that if you already have lifts in excess of 300 or 400-pounds, I would suggest finding a stronger bar.
 You are already too strong for this one.

 OB-86B Bar Whip

 It seems CAP changed the end caps on the OB-86B.
 Instead of the steel end-cap with the engraved model number (below image, furthest right), they now have this neon green Beast end-cap.
 It’s not the classiest of end-caps, but if you have snap-ring pliers you can pull the end-cap out and use some of that gunk remover to peel the sticker off.
 I did with one side of my bar (middle image below) and now no one will know that I have a CAP bar.